 The mental health resources above should be your first priority because each caters specifically to veterans.
 That being said, if you cannot find help with the agencies listed above here are two alternatives for you:

 1. Call the number on the back of your VA card at 877.222.8387 for help finding counseling.

 2. Low Cost Counseling Clinics In Houston Guide – This guide will provide you with a comprehensive list of low cost counseling in the Houston area.

 3. Low Cost Psychiatric Clinics In Houston Guide – If you have a mental health diagnosis (major depression, bipolar disorder, anxiety, schizophrenia, etc) that requires psychiatric medications you can use this guide to find providers who can help you.

 If you or a family member has returned home from service with PTSD or a Traumatic Brain Injury (TBI) know that you are not alone.
-In fact, 1 in 3 service members have PTSD while 1 in 5 have some form of TBI.
+In fact, 1 in 3 service members has PTSD while 1 in 5 has some form of TBI.

 If you are a veteran who needs support your first choice for services should be a VA Clinic.
 They are best equipped to help you effectively manage mental health issues related to combat stress.

 Whether it’s a VA Clinic or a local non-profit the choice is up to you.
 The important thing is that you seek out mental health professionals because with time, dedication, and support from the community and your fellow service members you can overcome any adversity put in your way.

 - Harris County Mental Health Warrant: How To Get Help For A Family Member Who Is Not Willing To Seek Treatment

 - 8 Psychiatric Hospitals In Houston To Help You In A Mental Health Emergency